QILDRO FAQ

 If my divorce settlement states my alternate payee or ex-spouse should receive a portion of my benefits, do I still need a QILDRO?

-Yes, LABF cannot pay an alternate payee or ex-spouse without a QILDRO.
-Please note a QDRO is not acceptable.
+Yes, LABF cannot pay an alternate payee or ex-spouse without a Qualified Illinois Domestic Relations Order (QILDRO).
+Please note a Qualified Domestic Relations Order (QDRO) is not acceptable.